-LINWOOD PLAYGROUND (see site map; see photo gallery above for color images of sample playground structures): Over many months, several meetings were held to gather input from school staff, PTA and neighbors on the design of Linwood’s playground.
+LINWOOD PLAYGROUND (see site map): Over many months, several meetings were held to gather input from school staff, PTA and neighbors on the design of Linwood’s playground.
 SPPS was able to include most stakeholder requests such as shade, seating, infant swings and a variety of play events providing a spectrum of challenges for children of all ages and abilities.
 The playground also incorporates a variety of net climbers allowing children to match their engagement with the equipment to their physical development.
 The nets also maximize the capacity of the playground by providing hang-out spots for social interaction.
 Finally, the unitary surfacing, which will be designed around the final equipment layout, will provide access to at least one type of each play event for children of all abilities.

 PHOTOMETRIC STUDY - LINWOOD

 A photometric (exterior lighting) study was produced for the City of St. Paul to demonstrate compliance with city requirements.
 On the study, the brightness of a light is measured in “lumens” which provides a scale of brightness with ”0” being no light emitted in foot candle (FC), which is a unit of illumination.
 Linwood's design had a goal of 0.5FC level at the property line, which has been achieved; click the image below for a larger view of the photometrics study.